Tailored for newcomer voters: Demystifying EU party platforms

 Here are the political groupings, along with Sweden's main parties indicating their respective affiliations.

-EU parliament grouping: EPP: balancing tradition and progress the right-wing European People's Party (EPP) addresses the digital age's challenges by promoting innovation and cybersecurity.
+EPP: balancing tradition and progress the right-wing European People's Party (EPP) addresses the digital age's challenges by promoting innovation and cybersecurity.
 Their balanced approach to migration mixes security with humanitarian principles, but their climate actions take a backseat to economic strength.
 The EPP’s focus on digital innovation and security appeals to middle-aged and older voters who value economic stability.

-Swedish party: The right-wing Moderate Party (Moderaterna) - aligns with the European People's Party (EPP).
+Swedish party: The right-wing Moderate Party (Moderaterna)

-EU parliament grouping: S&D: creating a fairer, greener Europe is the prime aim of the center-left Progressive Alliance of Socialists and Democrats (S&D).
+S&D: creating a fairer, greener Europe is the prime aim of the center-left Progressive Alliance of Socialists and Democrats (S&D).
 They aim to redistribute resources fairly and invest in sustainable technologies.
 Their policies resonate with younger, progressive voters who prioritize sustainability and social equity.

 Swedish party: The center-left Social Democratic Party (Socialdemokraterna).

-ALDE: liberalism at Europe's core The Alliance of Liberals and Democrats for Europe Party (ALDE) blends market innovation with sustainability.
+ALDE: liberalism at Europe's core: The Alliance of Liberals and Democrats for Europe Party (ALDE) blends market innovation with sustainability.
 Their agenda promotes economic liberalization and green innovation.
 ALDE’s vision appeals to city dwellers, educated professionals, and entrepreneurs who value a forward-looking approach to economic and social policies.

 ECR: prioritizing sovereignty and tailored governance The European Conservatives and Reformists Party (ECR) emphasizes national autonomy over central EU control, especially in migration and economic regulation.
 Their skepticism towards collective European climate action resonates with older and less educated voters who value national identity, and distrust science.